 In bed I cut words

 consists of a small selection of collages which Corina Duyn created on her bed in the nursing home between April 2022 and April 2023.
 These were spontaneous, intuitive responses to the artist’s situation of life in care while life is severely curtailed by ME and through the collaborations with some beautiful minds along the way.
-For a short introduction to the background of her work and life See HOME page
+The book was designed by David Murphy from Red Heaven Design.

 Collaboration